phadej/cabal-extras/cabal-docspec/MANUAL.md

 Haddock (since version 2.13.0) has markup support for properties cabal-docspec can verify properties with QuickCheck.
-Note: there are some differences with Doctest.
+Note: this works somewhat differently than it does in Doctest.

 By default properties are skipped.
 This is a **\--skip-properties** behaviour. cabal-docspec has a simple mechanism to evaluate properties enabled by **\--simple-properties**.
-For it to work *QuickCheck* package have to be in the install plan.
+For it to work, the *QuickCheck* package has to be in the install plan.

 A simple property looks like this: